Triston Casas Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 13th in the league with a collective 9.1 strikeouts per nine innings.
+- The Orioles pitching staff is 13th in MLB with a collective 9.2 strikeouts per nine innings.

-- The Orioles have a 4.13 team ERA that ranks 15th across all MLB pitching staffs.
+- The Orioles have the 13th-ranked team ERA across all league pitching staffs (4.13).

-- The Orioles rank 13th in baseball in home runs allowed (23 total, 1.1 per game).
+- Orioles pitchers combine to give up 25 total home runs at a clip of 1.1 per game (to rank 14th in the league).

-- Kremer gets the start for the Orioles, his fifth of the season.
-He is 1-0 with a 6.16 ERA and 14 strikeouts in 19 2/3 innings pitched.
+- The Orioles are sending Bradish (1-0) out to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.